 Former United States Army JAG Prosecutor

 As a JAG attorney in the 1990s, Mr. Gagné was appointed as a special assistant United States attorney, trying cases in federal court involving civilians who committed crimes at Fort Jackson.
 This afforded him outstanding experience — the sheer number of cases he had handled was staggering!
 It was common for him to have hundreds of cases to handle at once.
 While challenging, this experience taught him how to use his time wisely, how to organize his resources, and how to get excellent results as a trial lawyer.

 As a JAG attorney, he also tried cases at courts-martial as well as administrative disciplinary cases.
 This case-load only added to his exceptionally large fund of experience in trying cases.
 Mr. Gagné brings his experience to his practice in civilian life with gusto and has only sharpened his skills since leaving the United States Army.

-Former Special Assistant United States Attorney
+Former United States Army JAG Attorney

 In 1998, he began to apply this experience in the civil law arena helping injured victims recover medically and financially.
 He has been doing so since that time and has gained what cannot be bought or learned in school — experience.

 He has also instilled in his staff the understanding that his client is hurt — physically, financially, and psychologically — and needs special care.
 They need someone who can listen, help them understand the process, and give them hope.

 Many people assume that a personal injury suit means going to trial.
 The fact is, 95% of our cases settle before going to trial.
 However, if a client is not satisfied with his settlements, we are prepared to go all the way.